lucifer1004/DocumenterTypst.jl/docs/src/manual/getting_started.md

 # Getting Started

-This guide will help you get started with DocumenterTypst.jl.
+This guide will get you up and running with DocumenterTypst.jl in under a minute.

 ## Installation

-Add DocumenterTypst to your project:
+Add DocumenterTypst to your documentation project:

 ```julia
 using Pkg
 Pkg.add("DocumenterTypst")
 ```

-## Basic Usage

-### Minimal Example
+## Minimal Example

 Create a `docs/make.jl` file: